beyond2013/DSA/markdown/divideconquer.md

 ## Introduction to Divide and Conquer Algorithms

-**Divide and Conquer** is an algorithmic paradigm that breaks a problem into smaller sub-problems, solves each sub-problem recursively, and then combines the solutions to solve the original problem.
-This approach is particularly effective for problems that can be divided into independent and smaller instances of the same problem.
+**Divide and Conquer** is:
+ - an algorithmic paradigm that,
+ - breaks a problem into smaller sub-problems,
+ - solves each sub-problem recursively, and then,
+ - combines the solutions to solve the original problem.
+ - This approach is particularly effective for problems that can be divided into
+    + independent and
+    + smaller instances of the same problem.

 ## Steps of Divide and Conquer